Pauan/programming-notes/Nulan/Type system.rst

 Here we've created a function ``foo`` that requires its first argument to be both ``Positive`` and ``Integer``.
 It then simply returns its argument unmodified.
 Notice the syntax is the same as the syntax to wrap something: that's intentional.

 If you try to call ``foo`` with an argument that isn't a positive integer, it'll throw an error.
-This is basically like contract systems found in some languages.
+This is very similar to contracts, which is a feature found in some other languages.
 You could also consider it as "assert on steroids".

 You can also use types for *pattern matching*::